martok/palefill/docs/rules.md

 ## GitLab Rules

-Since there are many self-hosted GitLab instances that all need the same fixes as the "official" `gitlab.com`, a split approach is used for these: a list of well-known instances is shipped with the addon and additionally, it is possible to specify custom URLs in the addon's preferences.
+Since there are many self-hosted GitLab instances that all need the same fixes as the "official" `gitlab.com`, a split approach is used for these: a list of well-known instances is shipped with the add-on and additionally, it is possible to specify custom URLs in the add-on's preferences.
 This makes it easy to i.e. add private instances that don't need to be in the global list.